torvalds/linux/Documentation/filesystems/fsverity.rst

 Block device based filesystems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Block device based filesystems (e.g. ext4 and f2fs) in Linux also use
+Block device based filesystems (e.g. ext4 and f2fs) in GNU/Linux also use
 the pagecache, so the above subsection applies too.
 However, they
 also usually read many data blocks from a file at once, grouped into a
 structure called a "bio".
 To make it easier for these types of